 Before my 4-year old daughter was born, my husband and I often wondered how we would celebrate the holidays with her once she was old enough to truly enjoy it.
 We both love Christmas, and grew up in households honoring the typical Western traditions centered around Santa Claus and the birth of Jesus Christ.
 However, we realized that she would likely grow up in a world that was ever more diverse and inclusive.
-How would we expose her to the richness and wonder of the holidays enjoyed so differently all over the world, while still appreciating the joyfulness of the festivities we share every year here in America?
+How would we expose her to the richness and wonder of the holidays enjoyed so differently all over the world, while still appreciating the joyfulness of the festivities we share in our family?

 Thankfully, our daughter was able to experience a variety of cultural celebrations by visiting the homes of our diverse family (and still wanting presents from Santa).
 Most of our family members celebrate Thanksgiving and Christmas, but for the few who observe other time-honored traditions like Kwanzaa, Hanukkah, and Chinese New Year, partaking in the festivities with their direction has been amazing.
 It has given us a chance to enhance our own celebrations while we learn about those of other cultures.

 There are so many different types of holiday traditions, with even more variations of them being created each year.
 What better way to introduce your little one to the excitement, love, and magic of the season by showing them how different customs bring year-long holiday cheer all over the world?
 You may be surprised but there are many fascinating children’s books that will help them realize that the reason for the season is not the same everywhere.
 These brilliant renditions will take us to the far corners of the world, but we’ll start off with a few books that hit a little bit closer to home:

 A World of Cookies for Santa: Follow Santa’s Tasty Trip Around the World

 Words by M.E.
 Furman, Art by Susan GalClarion Books (2017)